sharktacos/OpenColorIO-configs/docs/configs.md

-# ANM and VFX Configs
+# ANM and VFX Global config

 The global config ````StdX_global_config.ocio```` is designed for work on both CG animation shorts and features, as well as on a VFX designed for integrating CG and VFX with live action film.